A weekend in Bremen, Germany

 - Boat Bike Tours: A review of “Hansa Highlights” (a one-week trip in the Netherlands visiting a whole list of Hanseatic towns)

 The Rathaus is the old city hall, and, together with the Roland statue in front of it, is a UNESCO World Heritage Site.
 It was built in the early 15th century and renovated in Renaissance style in the 17th century.
-Unfortunately, when we visited, a mayor had recently died, so the Rathaus was closed to visitors.
-Nevertheless, the ornamentation on the exterior is intricate and worth some study.
+It’s one of few monuments in Bremen that survived World War II virtually unscathed.
+The ornamentation on the exterior is intricate and worth some study.
+Tours are offered of the inside.

-A row of buildings nearby on Marktplatz is also an indication of what much of the Altstadt must have looked like before the war.
+A row of buildings nearby on Marktplatz is an indication of what much of the Altstadt must have looked like before World War II.
+They aren’t as old as they look, however.
+Some pre-date the war, but are early 20th-century designs or reconstructions of older buildings.

 Böttcherstraße

 A stroll down Böttcherstraße shows some interesting architectural contrasts.
-The 1920s-era expressionist-style buildings (Hitler, apparently, did not like those either.) were restored after bombing in the war.
+The 1920s-era expressionist-style buildings (Hitler did not like those either.) were restored after bombing in the war.
 One building, though, was built in 1588 and is now the Ludwig Roselius Museum.
-Since we only had the weekend in Bremen, we didn’t go inside, but it houses Roselius’s personal art collection.
+I haven’t been inside, but it houses Roselius’s personal art collection.

 The flowing organic shapes of the expressionist buildings seemed to me attractive and playful, and respectful of Roselius’s older building in their midst.
-One of these newer buildings is home to the Paula Modersohn-Becker-Haus, named after the artist it exhibits.
+One of these newer buildings (1926) is home to the Paula Modersohn-Becker Museum, named after the artist it exhibits.

 Weser River